slamice/wri/hipsters/random.md

 "This city never sleeps but everyone is tired"

+"At all hours everyday, the world is here.
+It's got everything you want but nothing you need."

 --------

 Renee drank all kinds of liqueurs, plant ointments, liver extracts, and anything that wasn't yet expired with the Aryuvedic sticker she applied herself.
 I experimented with them, trying 300 grams of turmeric in water daily.
 I tried some and it was liquid clay.